John Finch, 1st Baron Finch: Judicial career

 In 1634, Finch was appointed chief justice of the Court of Common Pleas, and distinguished himself by the active zeal with which he upheld the king's prerogative.
 Notable also was the brutality which characterized his conduct as chief justice, particularly in the cases of William Prynne and John Langton.

 Finch presided over the trial of John Hampden, who resisted the payment of ship money, and was chiefly responsible for the decision of the judges that ship-money was constitutional.
 As a reward for his services he was, in 1640, appointed Lord Keeper of the Great Seal of England, and was also created Baron Finch, of Fordwich.
 He had, however, become so unpopular that one of the first acts of the Long Parliament, which met in the same year, was his impeachment.
 His estates were sequestrated and he took refuge in Holland.
 The Great Seal was passed to Edward Littleton.

 When he was allowed to return to England is uncertain, but in 1660 he was one of the commissioners for the trial of the regicides, though he does not appear to have taken much part in the proceedings.

-He died on 27 November 1660 and was buried in St Martins church near Canterbury, his peerage becoming extinct.
+He died on 20 November 1660 and was buried in St. Martin's Church, Canterbury, his peerage becoming extinct.